loans.com.au is an Australian online-only, non-bank lender. It provides car loans for vehicles bought through a dealership, as well as home loans.

 loans.com.au charges a one-off setup fee and no monthly fees.
 However, customers may be penalised if they end their loan early.

-As loans.com.au does not have large overheads, it is able to offer reasonable car loan interest rates, typically below the market average.
+As loans.com.au does not have the same large overheads as a big bank, it is able to offer reasonable car loan interest rates, typically below the market average.
 The interest rate you can get at loans.com.au may vary, according to the vehicle itself.

 It is generally advised that borrowers compare interest rates, fees and features from different lenders before signing up for a car loan.

 Can I get a no credit check car loan?

 You may be able to get a no credit check car loan in certain circumstances, although it’s important to weigh up your options before doing so.

 Most lenders refuse to provide no credit check car loans, because they don’t want to give loans to borrowers without first confirming that they have a track record of repaying debts.
 So any lenders that do provide no credit check car loans would take measures to protect themselves against the risk of default.